 A5 is usually approximately 21cm x 15cm.
 This type of diary will easily fit inside your bag and is great to jot down notes and information so you don’t forget them

 A4 is approximately 30cm x 21cm.
 This type of diary is bigger and more cumbersome but, gives you plenty of room to write down appointments/events and notes.
 This size is my favourite and is usually found on my desk.

-There are also some diaries/planners that come in binders with sections for calendar/diary entries, business cards, to-do lists, notes etc. A complete organizer – These are fantastic if you need to carry a lot of information around with you.
-You can purchase the new yearly ‘infill’ and replace with the previous year.
+There are also some diaries/planners that come in binders with sections for calendar/diary entries, business cards, to-do lists, notes, etc. A complete organizer – These are fantastic if you need to carry a lot of information around with you.
+You can purchase the new yearly ‘infill’ and replace it with the previous year.
 These are also available in multiple sizes.

 Digital or Paper?